 Figure 5.
-Samples of forecast products reachable from the MM5 Forecast Graphics page a) Surface wind speed (colors; kts) and direction (vectors) at the model forecast initial time (06 UTC 9/28/02) mon on the Alaska Region domain; b) Geopotential 2.21 height (contours; m) and relative vorticity (colors; $s^{-1}$ ) at the 500 hPa level for the same 2.01 time and domain as part a; c) Vertically-1.81 Integrated Cloud Liquid Water (colors; mm) for a 1.61 6 hour forecast (12 UTC 9/28/02) on the Interior 1.41 Alaska domain, initiated as part of the same 1.91 forecast cycle as parts a) and b).
+Samples of forecast products reachable from the MM5 Forecast Graphics page a) Surface wind speed (colors; kts) and direction (vectors) at the model forecast initial time (06 UTC 9/28/02) mon on the Alaska Region domain; b) Geopotential 2.21 height (contours; m) and relative vorticity (colors; s^{-1}) at the 500 hPa level for the same 2.01 time and domain as part a; c) Vertically-1.81 Integrated Cloud Liquid Water (colors; mm) for a 1.61 6 hour forecast (12 UTC 9/28/02) on the Interior 1.41 Alaska domain, initiated as part of the same 1.91 forecast cycle as parts a) and b).
 1,01

-Integrated Icing Diagnostic Algorithm (UAF IIDA) can be found in Tilley et al (2002).
+McDonough and Bernstein 1999) now utilized as CIP (current icing potential) by the Aviation Weather Center in Kansas City (M. Politovich, per. comm.).
+A description of our work to adapt the CIP as it is utilized here, as the so-called UAF Integrated Icing Diagnostic Algorithm (UAF IIDA) can be found in Tilley et al (2002).
 Here we summarize by noting that the UAF IIDA, in its diagnostic mode, incorporates surface observations and satellite observations from the GOES